 The unfortunate truth about IT budgets is that there’s no clear-cut calculation or reliable rule of thumb to follow when deciding how much to spend.
 All businesses and industries are different.

 Of course, it wouldn’t be wise to simply wing it and act on assumption.
 With the high cost of today’s technological resources, organisations need to carefully assess their needs before investing.
 Luckily, there are several strategies that you can use to identify your priorities and make an informed decision.
-Here’s how to set an IT budget.
+So, follow along for some general guidance on how to set an IT budget:

 IT Budget: Consider the Competition

 Let’s first establish some baseline figures to put things into perspective.
 The following case study details the typical spend for a small professional services firm that: